SimpleITK/SimpleITK/docs/source/migrationGuide2.0.rst

 The upgrade to ITKv5 contains a major refactoring of ITK's threading model.
 Details on the behavior of the new default PoolMultiThreader can be found in the `ITK v5 Multi-Threading Section <https://github.com/InsightSoftwareConsortium/ITK/blob/master/Documentation/ITK5MigrationGuide.md#multithreading-refactored>`_.

-The SimpelITK `ProcessObject class <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ProcessObject.html>`_ contains the methods to configure the ITK Threader used and the number of threads and number of work units used for an algorithm.
+The SimpleITK `ProcessObject class <https://simpleitk.org/doxygen/latest/html/classitk_1_1simple_1_1ProcessObject.html>`_ contains the methods to configure the ITK Threader used and the number of threads and number of work units used for an algorithm.

 Registration Smoothing